Westland tōtara, needle-leaved tōtara

 December - June

 Easily grown from hardwood cuttings and fresh seed.
 Does well in full sun in a well drained, moist fertile soil.
 Podocarpus acutifolius is moderately fast growing due to its compact, upright branching growth habit makes an excellent hedge.
 The species is rather variable ranging from large shrubs to small trees and there does seem to be some genetic basis for this.
 The most commonly cultivated form of it (at least in the North Island) makes a densely branched shrub up to 4 m tall and 2 m wide.
 Although reasonably drought tolerant, P. acutifolius does best in a damp soil, and is an excellent shrub to plant along waterways in urban areas.
-When planted in mass its fine sharp needles serve as a almost unequaled deterrent to animals and unwanted “visitors”.
+When planted in mass its fine sharp needles serve as an almost unequalled deterrent to animals and unwanted “visitors”.

 podocarpus: Foot or stalk fruit